a14m/ansible-rc-playbooks/ubuntu.md

 On the ansible controller:

 - `cp host_vars/ubuntuiso.local.example host_vars/ubuntuiso.local`
-- update the `host_vars/ubuntuiso.local` file
+- Update the `host_vars/ubuntuiso.local` file
-- run the `distro-install` playbook on the ansible controller
+- Run the `distro-install` playbook on the ansible controller